qkzk/fm/development.md

 ## Summary

 - Decompress a single file.xz / file.gz into its parent directory.
 Up to now, it only worked for tar.xz / tar.gz
+- Fuzzy finder now uses colors from your theme

+### Bugfixes

+- Fixed a typo in catppuccin theme
+- Fixed a bug preventing you from moving a file to a parent folder
+- Fixed a bug where focus is moved to an invisible tab

 ## TODO